18 Data to constrain process model

 mutate(stemDiameter = as.numeric(stemDiameter))

-To calculate the biomass of each tree in the table, we will use the get_biomass function from the allodb package (Gonzalex-Akre https://doi.org/10.1111/2041-210X.13756), which is a package that converts DBH measurements to tree biomass estimates.
+To calculate the biomass of each tree in the table, we will use the get_biomass function from the allodb package (Gonzalex-Akre https://doi.org/10.1111/2041-210X.13756), which converts DBH measurements to biomass estimates.
 This function takes as arguments: dbh, genus, species, and coords.
-We have already extracted genera and species and filtered them to dbh measurements. (note allodb is not on CRAN but can be downloaded using remotes::install_github("ropensci/allodb"))
+We have already extracted genera and species and filtered them to the dbh measurements. (note allodb is not on CRAN but can be downloaded using remotes::install_github("ropensci/allodb"))

 The get_biomass function is within the allodb package and returns the biomass of each tree in units of kg.